RIKEN-RCCS/lens3/README.md

 Lenticularis-S3 (Lens3) provides an S3 service by running multiple
 MinIO instances at a single access point.
-MinIO is an S3 object storage service, and please refer to [https://min.io](https://min.io) about MinIO.
-While a MinIO serivice is usually owned by a single user, Lens3 starts MinIO instances as multiple user processes to confine unintended operations to each user.
+MinIO is an S3 object storage server.
+Please refer to [https://min.io](https://min.io) about MinIO.
+While a MinIO service is usually owned by a single user, Lens3 starts multiple MinIO instances one for each user to confine operations by user's permission.

 | ![lens3-overview](v1/doc/lens3-overview.svg) |
 |:--:|